avarda-ab/avarda-ui/README.md

-# Elm Design System POC
+# Elm Design System

+This is our Elm design system repo including both the elm code and a storybook.

 ## Requirements